oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ### Validating Access Tokens Remotely

 There are two ways to validate JWT access tokens generated by Okta.
-The first method you’ll see uses the Okta authorization server’s [`/inspect` endpoint](https://developer.okta.com/docs/reference/api/oidc/#introspect) to check the token.
-The advantage of this method is that you will know if the token has been revoked; the downside is that it’s slower than validating the JWT locally.
+The first method you'll see uses the Okta authorization server's [`/inspect` endpoint](https://developer.okta.com/docs/reference/api/oidc/#introspect) to check the token.
+The advantage of this method is that you will know if the token has been revoked; the downside is that it's slower than validating the JWT locally.

 To validate access tokens remotely, update your `validate` function, and add the following `validate_remotely` function: